Quiz of 10 questions on works. Literary quiz "through the pages of your favorite books"

 14. Fairy tales “Snow White and the Seven Dwarfs”, which has collected $866.5 million at the worldwide box office.

-summary of other presentations“Questions and answers on literature” - What is round and without a bottom.
+“Questions and answers on literature” - What is round and without a bottom.
 Sergei Timofeevich Aksakov.
 The muzzle is mustachioed.
 A town in a snuffbox.
 The Tale of the Toad and the Rose.
 Fairy tale.
 The Scarlet Flower.
 Pavel Petrovich Bazhov.
 Vsevolod Mikhailovich Garshin.
 Bazhov.
 Explanation.
 Butts with horns.
 The smell is sweet.
 Head tilts.
 Vladimir Fedorovich Odoevsky.

 “Literary quiz for children” - Mikhail Yuryevich Lermontov.
 Tolstoy leaves for the Caucasus.
 The year of Lermontov's death.
 Year of birth of Korolenko.
 Fairy tale "Crane and Heron".
 Music.
 The Tolstoy family.
 Chekhov "Chameleon".
 Long nose.
 Year of birth of Alexander Sergeevich Pushkin.
 Guess the piece.
 Hunger.
 Sun.
 The year of Tolstoy's death.
 Russian folk song.
 Fairy tales.
 Lermontov "Borodino".
 Year of creation of “The Tale of Tsar Saltan...”.
 Prisoner of the Caucasus.
 Fairy tale "Sivka-Burka".